 A health savings account, or HSA, is exactly what the name implies: a financial account that can be used to save money for future medical expenses.
-These accounts, combined with a high-deductible health insurance plan, also offer certain income tax breaks that make them even more attractive.
+These accounts, combined with a high-deductible health insurance plan, also offer certain income tax breaks.

-The answer depends in part on how the account will be used, according to Liz Ryan, senior vice president of the health benefit services group at Wells Fargo in Minneapolis.
-Most people fund an HSA and then use the money to pay for recurring or occasional medical costs either immediately or over time.
-But some use an HSA to accumulate savings for anticipated medical costs far in the future.
+The answer depends in part on how the account will be used, says Liz Ryan, executive vice president at Wells Fargo in Minneapolis.
+Most people use the money from an HSA to pay for occasional medical costs immediately or over time.
+But some use an HSA as a savings account for anticipated medical costs far in the future.

-Either way, it’s a good idea to shop around for a health savings account.
+Either way, it’s a good idea to shop around.
 Banks, credit unions, insurance companies and other financial institutions, referred to as “administrators” or “custodians,” offer HSAs, and each has its own policies and fees.

-Some HSA custodians are big banks that have a network of branches and automated teller machines, or ATMs, across the country.
-Others are smaller institutions or online banks that don’t have branches or ATMs, but interact with customers only via mail, a telephone call center or website.
-Customers who like to talk to a live person should find out what days and hours the branch or call center is open before they open an account.
+Some HSA custodians are big banks that have a network of branches and ATMs across the country.
+Others are smaller institutions or online banks that interact with customers via mail, a telephone call center or website.
+Customers who like to talk to a live person should find out what days and hours the branch or call center is open.

 Most HSAs offer checks or a debit card.
 Ryan is a fan of the latter because it can be used at the point of purchase or point of care to pay directly for medical products or services.

 Some HSAs have a monthly fee.
-Others have per-transaction charges.
-And still others have combinations of fees.
-Some charge a fee to open an account, obtain, replace or renew a debit card, transfer money from a savings account to an investment account and back again, and so on.
-Always ask for a complete schedule of fees and find out what is — and isn’t — included in a bundled fee.
+Others have per-transaction charges or combinations of fees.
+Some charge a fee to open an account, obtain, replace or renew a debit card or transfer money from a savings account to an investment account.
+Always ask for a complete schedule of fees and find out what is included in a bundled fee.

-Health savings accounts may also have so-called “behavioral fees,” which are triggered by circumstances such as an overdraft or an insufficient funds deposit.
+HSAs may also have so-called “behavioral fees,” triggered by circumstances such as an overdraft or an insufficient funds deposit.
 These fees are typical of other types of bank accounts as well.

 Consumers should look for an HSA custodian that’s serious about security.
 Ryan suggests two clues: whether the institution’s website is secure and whether Social Security numbers are truncated on printed documents.

-Health savings account administrators are required to provide paper or electronic account statements.
-HSA Bank, among others, also offers electronic check images though its website.
+HSA administrators are required to provide paper or electronic account statements.
+Some institutions offer electronic check images through their websites.

 Some HSAs are only savings accounts while others feature an investment option.
-Those who want to invest should consider the range and type of investments, fees and flexibility.
+Those who want to invest should consider the types of investments, fees and flexibility.

-Savings accounts are insured, up to certain limits, by the Federal Deposit Insurance Corp., which protects savers from loss if a bank goes out of business.
+Savings accounts are insured, up to certain limits, by the Federal Deposit Insurance Corp., which protects savers if a bank shuts down.
 Investment accounts don’t have this protection.

-Health savings accounts typically don’t require a minimum balance, but some administrators will waive certain fees if the account has at least, say, $3,000 or $5,000.
-Be sure to ask whether the waiver is based on a minimum savings balance or a combination of a savings and investment balance.
+HSAs often don’t require a minimum balance, but some administrators waive fees if the account has at least, say, $3,000 or $5,000.
+Ask whether the waiver is based on a minimum savings balance or a combination of a savings and investment balance.